 Kos Island, Greece... (the Island that has everything)

 Welcome to Kos, one of the most loved islands of the Dodecanese.
 The island has adopted some fascinating names “The garden of the Aegean”, for its wealth of water and crops, “The island of Hippocrates” for having given birth to the most famous doctor in history.
-Kos is in known to be an excellent starting point for exploring the Dodecanese islands or neighbouring Turkey.
+Kos is known to be an excellent starting point for exploring the Dodecanese islands or neighbouring Turkey.

 Kos City and other known places...

 The capital of the island is Kos town (Kos City), a lively tourist town, rich in history as well as bars, Greek taverns and narrow streets with shops.
 Kos town has beautiful beaches sheltered from the Meltemi and is the most requested tourist resort on the island.
 Nearby there are several villages with a traditional soul such as Platani, Pili, Zia and Asomatos.
 A short distance away are the thermal baths of Kos, a natural swimming pool renowned for its sulphurous water and the archaeological site “Asklepion”, the most important site of the island of Kos.
-Just stones throw away from the Asklepion itself is the extraordinary location of our incredible Hippocrates Fitness & Wellness Retreats.
+Just a stone's throw away from the Asklepion itself is the extraordinary location of our incredible Hippocrates Fitness & Wellness Retreats.

 Other known villages are Tigaki, Marmari and Mastihari in the northern part of the island, these are mainly tourist resorts that offer good services but most importantly long sandy beaches.
 Towards the south of Kos there is the small village of Kardamena, a place that in recent years is particularly frequented by families, but also couples of young people, in search of tranquillity and crystal clear sea.
 Kefalos, however, has to be the gem of southern Kos.
 It is known to be the most authentic and peaceful place, as well as boasting the most beautiful beaches on the island of Kos.
 Beaches are mostly wide and sandy, but you can also find bays and rocky coves with amazing sea colours.